OAI/OpenAPI-Specification/versions/3.0.md

   * `application/x-www-form-urlencoded` - Similar to the format of Query parameters but as a payload.
 For example, `foo=1&bar=swagger` - both `foo` and `bar` are form parameters.
 This is normally used for simple parameters that are being transferred.
   * `multipart/form-data` - each parameter takes a section in the payload with an internal header.
 For example, for the header `Content-Disposition: form-data; name="submit-name"` the name of the parameter is `submit-name`.
 This type of form parameters is more commonly used for file transfers.

+For complex parameter schemas, a serialization strategy is required.
+For parameter of type `in: body`, the serialization will be handled by the `consumes` attribute.
+For all other types, a serialization strategy must be declared.

 ##### Fixed Fields
 Field Name | Type | Description
 ---|:---:|---